Thomas Kyd: Career

 Evidence suggests that in the 1580s Kyd became an important playwright, but little is known about his activity.
 Francis Meres placed him among "our best for tragedy" and Heywood elsewhere called him "Famous Kyd".
 Ben Jonson mentions him in the same breath as Christopher Marlowe (with whom, in London, Kyd at one time shared a room) and John Lyly in the Shakespeare First Folio.

-The Spanish Tragedy was probably written in the mid to late 1580s.
-The earliest surviving edition was printed in 1592; the full title being, The Spanish Tragedie, Containing the lamentable end of Don Horatio, and Bel-imperia: with the pittifull death of olde Hieronimo.
-However, the play was usually known simply as "Hieronimo", after the protagonist.
+The Spanish Tragedy was probably written in the mid to late 1580s, with its first recorded performance on 23 February 1592 by Lord Strange's Men.
+The earliest surviving edition was printed in 1592, the full title being The Spanish Tragedie, Containing the lamentable end of Don Horatio, and Bel-imperia: with the pittifull death of olde Hieronimo.
+However, the play was usually known simply as "Hieronimo" after the protagonist.
 It was arguably the most popular play of the "Age of Shakespeare" and set new standards in effective plot construction and character development.
+There were "twenty-nine performances between 1592 and 1597" and "eleven editions between 1592 and 1633", which the historian J. R. Mulryne states is "a tally unequaled by any of the plays of Shakespeare".
 In 1602 a version of the play with "additions" was published.
 Philip Henslowe's diary records payment to Ben Jonson for additions that year, but it is disputed whether the published additions reflect Jonson's work or if they were actually composed for a 1597 revival of The Spanish Tragedy also mentioned by Henslowe.